FreedomBen/breakout71/Readme.md

 # Ideas and features

 ## Easy perks ideas
-- perk: "how about both?" adds a combo option with two perks for one

 - "+1  coin for each brick within a small radius of the broken brick" ?
 - two for one : add a 2 for one upgrade combo to the choice lists
 - cash out : double last level's gains
 - snowball :  Combo resets every 0.1s . +1 combo for each combo gained Since last reset.